-- 8th Rule: If this is your first time at Accessibility Camp, you HAVE to present.
-(Ok, you don’t really HAVE to, but try to find someone to present with, or at least ask questions and be an interactive participant!)
+- 7th Rule: If this is your first time at Accessibility Camp, we would love for you to present.
+(You don’t really have to, but try to find someone to present with, or at least ask questions and be an interactive participant!)

-Let us know during registration if you need a vegetarian or vegan option, or if you have other dietary concerns.
+Let us know during registration if you need a vegetarian, vegan, or gluten-free option.

-We know that it can be hard to attend an event on the weekend if you’ve got family obligations.
-You are welcome to bring kids, and will have the public library at your disposal during its open hours.
-During registration, we’d love to know if you need other options for childcare, and we’re going to do our best to provide!
+We know that it can be hard to attend an event if you’ve got family obligations.
+Therefore, we plan to hire childcare professionals to make Accessibility Camp Seattle an event suitable for the whole family.
+During registration, please let us know if you need childcare and we’ll do our best to provide it!